cosivina/cosivina_python/readme.md

     plt.imshow(sim.getComponent('field v', 'activation'))

+You may have to call `plt.show()` to actually display the result.
 Note that for plotting the 1D field, the component is indexed with `[0]`.
 This is because all components are 2D arrays, which are realized in Python as vectors of vectors.
 The plot functions expects a single vector, so we extract the first vector from the matrix (and unlike Matlab, Python uses 0-based indices, so the first row of the matrix has index 0).

 You can save all components in the simulator to a .mat file (which can then be loaded in Matlab) using